TERMS OF BUSINESS

 25. GOVERNING LAW

 25.1.
-This Agreement and any dispute or claim a rising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law and the parties irrevocably submit to the exclusive jurisdiction of the English courts.
+This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law and the parties irrevocably submit to the exclusive jurisdiction of the English courts.

-25.3.
+25.2.
 Each of the parties irrevocably consents to any process in any legal action or proceedings arising out of or in connection with this Agreement being served on them in accordance with the provisions of this Agreement relating to service of communications.
 Nothing contained in this Agreement shall affect the right to serve process in any other manner permitted by law.

 SCHEDULE 1 – THE SERVICES